Governor of New South Wales: Role

 The Governor alone is constitutionally mandated to summon Parliament and may also prorogue and dissolve it on the advice of the premier.
 The Governor grants Royal Assent in the King's name to bills as the final step required to give them the force of law.
 While in the past Governors had the discretion to refuse or reserve assent to bills, usually where they were seen as unfavourable to imperial interests, now the only likely grounds on which a bill could be refused if it was passed contrary to manner and form requirements (for example the requirement to hold a referendum to approve of any law that abolished or changed the powers of either of the houses of Parliament).
 A Governor's view that a bill is likely unconstitutional is not a ground for the reservation of royal assent as the legality of a bill is determined by the courts.
 With most constitutional functions delegated to Cabinet, the Governor acts in a primarily ceremonial fashion.
 The Governor hosts members of Australia's Royal Family, as well as foreign royalty and heads of state.
 Also as part of international relations, the Governor receives letters of credence and of recall from foreign Consuls-general appointed to Sydney.
-When they are the longest-serving State Governor, the governor of New South Wales holds a dormant commission to act as the Administrator of the Commonwealth when the Governor-General of Australia is absent from Australia, a role currently held by Margaret Beazley, and previously by Marie Bashir.

 The Governor is also tasked with fostering unity and pride.
 The governor inducts individuals into the various national orders and present national medals and decorations, however the most senior awards such as ACs or the Victoria Cross are the sole prerogative of the governor general.
-The Governor also ex-officio serves as Honorary Colonel of the Royal New South Wales Regiment (since 1960), Honorary Air Commodore of No. 22 (City of Sydney) Squadron, Royal Australian Air Force (since 1937) and Honorary Commodore of the Royal Australian Navy, as well as the Chief Scout for New South Wales.
+The Governor also ex-officio serves as Honorary Colonel of the Royal New South Wales Regiment (since 1960), Honorary Air Commodore of No. 22 (City of Sydney) Squadron, Royal Australian Air Force (since 1937) and an Honorary Commodore of the Royal Australian Navy, as well as the Chief Scout for New South Wales.

-Although not a responsibility of the office of Governor of New South Wales, governors of New South Wales are - like all Governors of the Australian states - normally given a dormant commission to administer the government of the Commonwealth of Australia in the absence from Australia, or the death, incapacity or removal from office of the Governor-General by the Sovereign.
+Although not a responsibility of the office of Governor of New South Wales, governors of New South Wales are – like all Governors of the Australian states – normally given a dormant commission to administer the government of the Commonwealth of Australia in the absence from Australia, or the death, incapacity or removal from office of the Governor-General by the Sovereign.
 New South Wales governors are often also appointed as a Deputy of the Governor-General to perform certain responsibilities of the Governor-General while the Governor-General is present in Australia, but unable to perform them personally.